Brewers Vs. Dodgers Prediction, Odds, Pick

 The Milwaukee Brewers take on the Los Angeles Dodgers.
 Check out our MLB odds series for our Brewers Dodgers prediction and pick.

-Eric Lauer goes to the bump for the Brewers, while Julio Urias will start for the Dodgers.
+Corbin Burnes goes for the Brewers, while Tony Gonsolin takes the mound for the Dodgers.

-Eric Lauer has a 3.58 ERA, but what is more important than that fact is that he pitched a very strong game against these same Dodgers last week in Milwaukee.
-Lauer went seven innings, giving up just two runs on only four hits.
-Milwaukee knows it has an ace-level starter in Corbin Burnes, and a very good front-end rotation starter in Brandon Woodruff.
-Getting superb performances from Lauer could be an equation-changer for the Brewers as they try to catch the red-hot St. Louis Cardinals in the National League Central and overtake the San Diego Padres in the National League wild card race.
-Lauer has given up more than three earned runs in only one of his last nine starts.
-He has given up just 15 earned runs in his last eight starts for the Brewers.
+What a battle we are in for.
+Two elite starters with Cy Young aspirations will face each other in what could definitely be an October preview.
+Burnes has a 2.48 ERA, Gonsolin 2.12.
+Both are in the top four in ERA among all National League frontline starters.
+What adds to their duel — as though their quality alone isn’t enough to get baseball fans excited about this matchup — is that the Dodgers have multiple Cy Young contenders and can therefore change the Cy Young conversation not only with their pitching, but with their hitting.

-Julio Urias has a 2.40 ERA, third-best among National League starters.
-Urias watched on Sunday as his Dodger teammates hammered Sandy Alcantara of the Miami Marlins.
-The beatdown caused Alcantara’s ERA — which had been under two runs for months — to rise above 2.15 runs.
-This has enabled Tony Gonsolin to temporarily take over the ERA lead among National League starters.
-Urias is right behind Gonsolin and Alcantara.
-If Alcantara struggles down the stretch (the Dodgers will get another look at him later this week in Miami), a Dodger would be in position to win the N.L.
-Cy Young Award.
-Urias, should he remain locked in, will be part of that conversation.
+Here’s the explanation: On Sunday, the Dodgers ripped Miami Marlin starter and N.L.
+Cy Young favorite Sandy Alcantara.
+In a 10-3 win, the Dodgers sent Alcantara packing early in the game.
+Alcantara’s ERA went from 1.92 to 2.19.
+That jump of more than one-fourth of a run by Alcantara enabled Gonsolin, at 2.12, to take over the National League ERA lead.
+The Dodgers were genuinely boosted the odds of their own Cy Young candidate by crushing the man currently leading the race.
+Now Los Angeles can do something about Burnes, who is definitely in the running for the award as well, certainly in the top five on any voter’s ballot.
+If the Dodgers hammer Burnes, his Cy Young candidacy would take a major hit.
+On the other hand, if Burnes shuts down the Dodgers, he would raise the value of his own Cy Young stock.

 Courtesy of FanDuel, here are the Brewers-Dodgers MLB odds.